brew livecheck

 Sparkle strategy block

 A strategy block for Sparkle receives an item which has methods for the version, short_version, nice_version, url, channel and title.
 It expects a URL for an XML feed providing release information to a macOS application that self-updates using the Sparkle framework.
-This URL can be found within the app bundle as the SUFeedURL property in Contents/Info.plist or by using the find-appcast script.
+This URL can be found within the app bundle as the SUFeedURL property in Contents/Info.plist or by using the find-appcast command.
 Run it with:

 The default pattern for the Sparkle strategy is to generate "#{item.short_version},#{item.version}" from sparkle:shortVersionString and sparkle:version if both are set.
 In the example below, the url also includes a download ID which is needed: